Skip to main content

 Commercial Umbrella Insurance

 Sometimes, it's more affordable to purchase an umbrella policy instead of raising the limits of an underlying policy, such as commercial liability insurance.
-If the limits of the underlying policy are exhausted, your umbrella policy can cover the overage.
+If the policy limits of the underlying policy are exhausted, your umbrella policy can cover the overage.
 In some cases, this liability coverage can extend to things the underlying policy excludes from coverage.

-How Much Does Florida Business Insurance Cost?
+How Much Does Florida Commercial Insurance Cost?

 The cost of Florida liability insurance varies depending on numerous factors, including but not limited to: